DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 5. Restart DefectDojo, and you should now see a **Login with Gitlab** button on the login page.

-## Keycloak !!Needs to be updated!!
+## Keycloak
-There is also an option to use Keycloak as OAuth2 provider in order to authenticate users to Defect Dojo, also by using the social-auth plugin.
+There is also an option to use Keycloak as OAuth2/OIDC provider in order to authenticate users to Defect Dojo, also by using the social-auth plugin.

 Here are suggestion on how to configure Keycloak and DefectDojo: